 About the artists:

 Jakob Ganslmeier (born in Munich in 1990) and Ana Zibelnik (born in Ljubljana in 1995) are an artist duo from The Hague (NL), whose photography and video projects examine identity formation in adolescence under the influence of extremist ideologies.
 They are interested in how visual art can counter radical political narratives and raise awareness of social issues.
-Their work has been exhibited in the FOAM Photography Museum in Amsterdam, The Hague Museum of Photography and the Brandenburgisches Landesmuseum für Moderne Kunst, among other places.
+Their work has been exhibited in the FOAM Photography Museum in Amsterdam, The Hague Museum of Photography, The Finnish Museum of Photography, The International Centre for the Image Ireland, and the Museum of Modern Art in Ljubljana, among other places.

 Accompanying program